-Staying Safe Is In Your Hands
+Staying Safe is in Your Hands

-I have been here for a decade
+I’ve been here for a decade

 I decrease the risk of spreading infection